Newborn babies feet with heel prick marks to test for Fragile X syndrome

 Fragile X syndrome is the most common inherited cause of intellectual disability and autism features.
 It results from the loss of function of the FMR1 gene.

-It is caused by an expanded CGG repeat (>199 repeats) in the FMR1 gene.
+It is caused by an expanded CGG repeat (more than 199 repeats) in the FMR1 gene.
 This in turn causes a chemical change to DNA called methylation that silences the gene.
 A smaller sequence of 55 to 199 CGG repeats in the FMR1 gene is known as premutation.
-Premutations are common, found in about 1 in 700 males and 1 in 300 females.
+Premutations are common and are found in about one in 700 males and one in 300 females.
 Women who have a premutation are at risk of having children affected with FXS.

 Who does it affect?